micmejia/bible-dump/NKJV/Nehemiah/Neh 7.md

 the sons of Gazzam, the sons of Uzza, the sons of Paseah,

 ###### 52
-the sons of Besai, the sons of Meunim, the sons of [^n]Nephishesim,
+the sons of Besai, the sons of Meunim, the sons of Nephishesim,

 ###### 53
 the sons of Bakbuk, the sons of Hakupha, the sons of Harhur,

 ###### 54
-the sons of [^o]Bazlith, the sons of Mehida, the sons of Harsha,
+the sons of Bazlith, the sons of Mehida, the sons of Harsha,

 ###### 55
 the sons of Barkos, the sons of Sisera, the sons of Tamah,